FEniCS/dolfinx/demo/documented/built-in_meshes/python/documentation.rst

 .. image:: rectanglemesh_left_right.png
 	:scale: 75 %

 To create a mesh on the unit circle we use :py:class:`UnitCircleMesh
-<dolfin.cpp.mesh.UnitCircleMesh>`.
+<dolfin.cpp.generation.UnitCircleMesh>`.
 The first argument specifies the
 resolution of the mesh by setting the number of nodes in the semi-circumference.
 The second argument decides the direction of the diagonals ("left", "right", "left/right", or "crossed").
 This is